 David and I went back to SH for lunch and to gather our flotsam.
 David dropped me off on shore to create and hang the flotsam myself.
 It’s fun finding a good spot!
 Surprisingly there are still many – in 50 years, either there aren’t that many visitors, or most of them don’t leave a flotsam behind.

-After my job was finished, I took off for a hike and I set off on the “long” way to the homestead.
-The short track is 2km, the long one 4km, but the long one has two big advantages: the short one is flooded at low tide, and is a small goat track.
+After I finished my job, I took off for a hike.
+I set off on the “long” way to the homestead.
+While the short track is 2km, the long one 4km, but the long one has two big advantages: the short one is flooded at low tide and is only a small goat track.
 The long track is along the ridge of the island and is actually a dirt road.

 I turned around about halfway, about an hour in, at Andy’s Lookout.
 The view is great, looking down on South Percy.
 I had passed a turnoff to Rescue bay, and a sign that said: “Turn on your phone….let it roam!”.
 Cell phone service is only available past a certain elevation.

-On my way back, I started a big red kangaroo and got to watch him bound off into the woods.
+On my way back, I startled a big red kangaroo and watched him bound off into the woods.

 The swell was bad enough that we were glad to leave after one night.
 We departed just before sunset and sailed 117 nm dead downwind to our first stop in the Whitsundays – Whitehaven Beach.